golang/proposal/design/13073-code-of-conduct.md

 * B points out the small detail C overlooked in the question to clarify the complexity.
 * C replies back "Ack!
 Sorry, I actually don't know."
-* B enters the conversation and criticizes C for his behavior in his original reply, raising the issue further with a moderator.
+* E enters the conversation and criticizes C for his behavior in his original reply, raising the issue further with a moderator.
 * D, a moderator, replies to the list to ask C to be less impatient in their responses, suggesting they could have instead said something like "The docs cover this."